Jefferson (proposed Pacific state): 2016 presidential election

-In the 2016 presidential election, most of the rural California counties which would belong to the State of Jefferson were won by Republican nominee Donald Trump, whereas the losing candidate, Democrat Hillary Clinton, enjoyed support in the rest of California, especially among the low income & highly-educated urban area voters.
-While Clinton beat Trump by almost 80 points in San Francisco, population 827,500, he led her by more than 50 points in Lassen County, population 28,300.
+In the 2016 presidential election, most of the rural California counties which would belong to the State of Jefferson were won by Republican nominee Donald Trump.
+The losing candidate, Democrat Hillary Clinton was more successful in other parts of the state, particularly urban areas.
+Clinton beat Trump by almost 80 points in San Francisco, population 827,500, but he led her by more than 50 points in Lassen County.
 The election of Trump led to calls for a secession of California from the Union and a similar proposal in Oregon, where Clinton won the popular vote while Trump captured the majority of counties.

 With the election of President Donald Trump, some who are considering joining the modern State of Jefferson or are observing the movement have stated that if California secedes, the movement's supporting counties could appeal directly to the United States Congress for statehood, similar to how West Virginia was formed, claiming California would be in insurrection and petitioning to rejoin the Union as an independent state.

 On May 8, 2017, the pro-Jefferson group "Citizens for Fair Representation" filed a lawsuit against California Secretary of State Alex Padilla.
 The suit alleges that California's 1862 law limiting Senators to no more than 40, and Assembly Members to no more than 80, creates an unconstitutional imbalance of representation that precludes effective "self-governance" as protected by the 14th Amendment.
 The desired result of suing California, for lack of representation and dilution of vote, is better representation across all of California, and ultimately an independent State of Jefferson.
 The case was dismissed by the lower court and appealed to the Ninth Circuit, which dismissed the appeal.